flowr-analysis/flowr/wiki/Dataflow Graph.md

 The above dataflow graph showcases the general gist.
-We define a dataflow graph as a directed graph $G = (V, E)$, differentiating between 5 types of vertices $V$ and
+We define a dataflow graph as a directed graph G = (V, E), differentiating between 5 types of vertices V and
-18 types of edges $E$ allowing each vertex to have a single, and each edge to have multiple distinct types.
+18 types of edges E allowing each vertex to have a single, and each edge to have multiple distinct types.
 <details open>

 <summary>Vertex Types</summary>